HexHive/halucinator-tutorial/01-firststeps/README.md

-# 01: First Steps with HALucinator
+# Hands-on 01: First Steps with HALucinator

 In this part of the tutorial we will run, for the first time, a firmware under HALucinator.